 Pat is a native of Savannah, Georgia, but has resided in Columbus since 1986.

-Richard is a native of the north Georgia mountains and an 11 year resident of Columbus after living for many years in Florida.
+Richard is a native of the north Georgia mountains and, after living for many years in central and southwest Florida, a resident of Columbus since 2007.

-Richard is also an avid bridge player (and an ACBL certified instructor!), and always up for a game !!
+Richard is also an avid bridge player, an ACBL certified Bridge Instructor, and always up for a game !!

 Summer weekend afternoons are spent on Richard’s porch sampling his latest cocktail concoction.
 Last summer his Facebook friends were treated to pictures of the current offering, and an open invitation to join in the fun !!
 Items from his container vegetable garden and his herb garden serve as ingredients or garnishes for his cocktails.